 Work-Based Learning: Experience based on a learner's career interest that partner the learners with the school, community and/or business/industry.
-It provides career or work opportunities above and beyond the classroom; may provide instruction in all aspects of the industry.
+It

 Creating S.M.A.R.T.
 Goals for the Pathway Improvement Plan

 As the improvement plan is developed, it should include S.M.A.R.T. goals that focus on each pathway specifically and include goals to improve the quality of the pathway.
 This improvement plan will become part of the Career Pathway Program of Study Application (CPPSA) and updated annually.
 Perkins and weighted funding are provided to assist with the expense of plan follow through.
 [There are regulations concerning what items fall within the financial parameters, so refer to "Perkins Federal Accountability" (found through the subject index on the KSDE website for additional information.]